Driver improvement courses privacy notice

-Note: No criminal offence information is collected by Kent County Council, only the ‘course type offered’ and ‘the date they need to attend and complete the course by’ is made known to us.
+Note: No criminal offence information is collected by KCC, only the ‘course type offered’ and ‘the date they need to attend and complete the course by’ is made known to us.

-We use a Kent County Council developed IT system to capture and manage your booking details to arrange the undertaking of a Driver Improvement Course.
+We use a KCC developed IT system to capture and manage your booking details to arrange the undertaking of a driver improvement course.

 How we use your personal information

-- arrange for a carer or interpreter to attend the course with you
+- for a carer or interpreter to attend the course with you

 How long your personal data will be kept